-Dutch Shepherd was originally used for a wide range of agricultural work and is a smart and well-trained jack of all trades.
-In modern times, they are used as sniffer dogs, family-friendly services and animal escorts.
+Dutch Shepherd was initially used for a wide range of agricultural work and is a competent and well-trained jack of all trades.
+In modern times, they are used as sniffer dogs, family-friendly services, and animal escorts.

 With independence, he may be stubborn and have his own ideas.
 Since their initial role was to raise the flock somewhere, they were able to run all day, which is reflected in their natural structure.

-Take a look at this breed and find amazing similarities to German or Belgian Shepherds.
+Look at this breed and find striking similarities to German or Belgian Shepherds.
 This is because his cousin’s dog breeds have similar pedigrees and are only a hundred years apart.

 Although Dutch Shepherds are rarer than other breeds, they are known to be healthier and easier to train.

 More About Dutch Shepherd